-It was 50 years ago when Santa Barbara experienced the worst oil spill in U.S. history up to that time.
-The University of California, Santa Barbara was within sight and smell of the littered channel and its beaches.
+Fifty-five years ago, Santa Barbara bore witness to the most devastating oil spill in U.S. history at that time.
+The University of California, Santa Barbara, stood in close proximity to the polluted channel and its tainted shores.

-Until that point in history, the world of academia had not yet realized that it overlooked a very important aspect of educating students on how to care, respect, and develop a framework to protect our fragile world.
+Before this historical moment, the world of academia had yet to recognize that it overlooked a very important aspect of educating students on how to care, respect, and develop a framework to protect our fragile world.

 es faculty 1976

-50 years later, the Environmental Studies (ES) Program still holds true to its goal of a comprehensive approach to education while simultaneously evolving and adapting to meet the challenges of an ever changing world, both academically and environmentally.
-The first graduating ES class in 1972 had only 12 students.
-In 1980 the total number of graduates rose to 871.
-Today, with more than 850 enrolled students and over 7,200 alumni actively working to preserve and protect our environment, the ES Program at UC Santa Barbara is considered one of the oldest and most successful undergraduate environmental programs in the world.
+Fifty five years later, the Environmental Studies (ES) Program remains steadfast in its commitment to comprehensively approach education while simultaneously evolving and adapting to meet the challenges of an ever changing world, both academically and environmentally.
+In 1972, the inaugural graduating ES class had only twelve students.
+In 1980, the total number of graduates rose to 871.
+Today, with more than 1,100 enrolled students and over 7,500 alumni actively working to preserve and protect our environment, the ES Program at UC Santa Barbara is considered one of the oldest and most successful undergraduate environmental programs in the world.

 Building a Movement: 50 Years of Environmental Studies at UCSB

-Completed just days before the 50th Anniversary Building a Movement: 50 Years of Environmental Studies at UCSB had it's world premiere at the Environmental Studies' 50th Anniversary Weekend Celebration.
-This inspiring documentary created by director Isaac Hernández and Mercury Press International shares the 50-year history of the Environmental Studies Program at the University of California at Santa Barbara, recounted by professors, students and graduates.
+Completed just days before the 50th Anniversary, Building a Movement: 50 Years of Environmental Studies at UCSB had its world premiere at the Environmental Studies' 50th Anniversary Weekend Celebration.
+This inspiring documentary created by director Isaac Hernández and Mercury Press International shares the 50-year history of the Environmental Studies Program at the University of California, Santa Barbara, recounted by professors, students and graduates.
 Narrated by Jon Zuber and original score by Sheena Birrittella, we are confident you are going to love watching this film.

 News Articles and Publications Relevant to the History of Our Program: